Summary

 It’s been a hugely eventful week across London and I’ve been lucky enough to see it all, reporting across the city, learning what VE means to people in the capital.

-Today I am stood in front of the replica spitfire outside St Paul’s Cathedral that was modelled by Terry Arlow.
-He runs Simply Spitfire, where they remake the planes that we remember from World War Two.
+Today I am standing in front of the replica Spitfire outside St Paul’s Cathedral that was modelled by Terry Arlow.
+He runs Simply Spitfire, a company that makes replicas of the World War Two planes.

 This particular Spitfire is modelled from a veteran called Tony Cooper, who flew a 64 squadron during the war.